evanharmon/in-mono/headspace/kubernetes/kubernetes-namespaces.md

 - scope for Object Names
 - mechanism to attach authorization and policy to a subsection of cluster
--

 ## Common Namespaces

 - kube-system is used by kubernetes
 - kube-public is another common NS
-- default is available but not optimal
+- default is available but not optimal as it becomes a garbage pile

 ## Practice